errolgh/alphabet-match-game-frontend/README.md

 ***LAST RECAP***
-letters change
-remaining letters pop off
-correct answer is no longer in array of choices on UI condition where a letter exists in choices array crashes application
+correct answer is always there, but sometimes it adds an extra one (lettersRemaining wont properly update) condition where a letter exists in choices array crashes application